 Here are some pointers for US management speakers wanting to avoid the most obvious pitfalls when visiting Scandinavia (or even Europe in general), in no particular order:

-- Never use the US mobile telecommunications industry as an example of something good or advanced (or, at least, be very careful).
+Never use the US mobile telecommunications industry as an example of something good or advanced (or, at least, be very careful).
 Mobile communications in Scandinavia (and Europe) generally outshines the US mobile phone industry – you can essentially get into your car in Northern Norway and drive to Rome while continually being on your cellphone.
 Try that in the US.
-(This comparison isn’t fair, there are many pockets of innovation in the US cellphone industry, but most people will judge the industry in terms of connectivity and coverage when they go to the US themselves.)
+(This comparison isn’t fair (and the difference is shrinking), there are many pockets of innovation in the US cellphone industry, but most people will judge the industry in terms of connectivity and coverage when they go to the US themselves.)

-- Be very careful about using banking examples – US banking is seen as very backward by Europeans, because of the continued use of paper checks.
+Be very careful about using banking examples – US banking is seen as very backward by Europeans, because of the continued use of paper checks, something that disappeared in the 1980s and 90s in Europe.
 In reality, the US banking industry probably leads the world in technical innovations, but services between banks are not nearly as integrated as in Europe – and therefore are seen as backward.
 Plus, European banks have a wider range of services in the payment area – services that credit card companies and PayPal do in the US.

-- Don’t refer to going to church (for example, refer to someone as “we belong to the same church” or similar).
+Don’t refer to going to church (for example, refer to someone as “we belong to the same church” or similar).
 In Scandinavia less than 10% of the population goes to church regularly, and religion is a very personal thing.
-Openly referring to church will make you look like you belong to some cult.
+Openly referring to church will make many in the audience think you belong to some strange cult.

-- No US-only sports metaphors!
+No US-only sports metaphors!
 (Which, incidentally, for most US speakers will mean no sports metaphors.)
-Though Europeans know what American football, baseball and basketball is, they don’t know them well enough to understand individual terms such as touch-down, loaded bases or rebound (though they might understand “slam-dunk” from context.)
+Though Europeans know what American football, baseball and basketball is (especially basketball, NBA has quite a following via cable and Internet), don’t rely on them to know them well enough to understand individual terms such as touch-down, loaded bases or rebound (though they might understand “slam-dunk” from context.)
 So, unless you are thoroughly familiar with soccer, handball, cricket (UK only) or – in Scandinavia – cross-country skiing, ski jumping or biathlon, don’t use sports metaphors.
-They simply are not used as much in Europe as in the US.
+They simply are not used as much in Europe as in the USA.

-- Be careful about Star Trek and Star Wars and various references associated with US TV series – they may be known, but check that first (and this is changing).
-In the UK, the scifi cultural peg to use is Dr. Who.
+Be careful about Star Trek and Star Wars and various references associated with US TV series – they may be known, but check that first (and this is changing).
+In the UK, the sci-fi cultural peg of choice is Dr. Who.
 Good luck to you.

-- Some opinions seen as merely “conservative” in the US are considered fascistic or simply crazy in most of Europe.
+Some opinions seen as merely “conservative” in the US are considered fascistic or simply crazy in most of Europe.
 The “right to carry arms”, anti-abortionist sentiments, or religiously based politics is viewed with distaste, if not horror, by most Europeans.
 Mentioning that you are a member of the NRA will (for those in the audience who knows what that is) position you as a person with a frighteningly loose grip on reality.
-(Nevertheless, some countries in Europe have more gun ownership than in the US – but that is for hunting or military conscription reasons, in general.)
+(Nevertheless, some countries in Europe have more gun ownership than in the USA, but we are talking perceptions here.)

 And there you are.
 All this being said, you will probably be fine even if you break a few of these.
 We are after all, quite forgiving and will refrain from complaining.
 Instead, you’ll just be branded an American, and your opinions and suggestions filtered a bit…